2021 Texas power crisis: Immediate weather and power plant failures

 Natural gas prices spiked to $23.86 on February 17, 2021.

 In February 2003, there was a similar spike in natural gas prices because of shortages.

 Reduced electricity from coal, nuclear, and wind power plants contributed to the shortage on February 15 and afterwards.

 The winter storm caused a record low temperature at Dallas/Fort Worth International Airport of -2 °F on February 16, the coldest in North Texas in 72 years.
-Many Texan homes, though typically well-insulated to deal with extreme summer heat, may have lower efficiency heating systems, many with heat pumps backed up by inefficient electric resistance heaters for extreme cold ambient temperatures, resulting in extremely high electricity demand in those conditions.
 Power equipment in Texas was not winterized, leaving it vulnerable to extended periods of cold weather.
 Natural gas power generating facilities had equipment freeze up and faced shortages of fuel.
 Texas Governor Greg Abbott and some other politicians initially said renewable energy sources were the cause for the power outages, citing frozen wind turbines as an example of their unreliability.

 Viral images of a helicopter de-icing a wind turbine said to be in Texas were actually taken in 2015 in Sweden.
 However, wind energy accounts for only 23% of Texas power output.
 Moreover, equipment for other energy sources such as natural gas power generating facilities either freezing up or having mechanical failures were also responsible.
 Governor Abbott later acknowledged that coal, natural gas, and nuclear plants had played a role.
 Five times more natural gas than wind power had been lost.
 When power was cut, it disabled some compressors that push gas through pipelines, knocking out further gas plants due to lack of supply.

 ERCOT was aware on February 13 that blackouts would be likely and the grid would have to shut off more than 10% of its demand.
 The next day, electricity demand exceeded 67.2 gigawatts, higher than what the grid operator had ever planned for in extreme winter weather.
 Overnight ERCOT ordered utilities to drop several thousand megawatts of load, but the grid frequency continued to drop as demand exceeded supply.
 The grid came within minutes of overloading and shutting down completely, which would have required a slow and costly black start.